On the Relation of Characteristic Modes of Different Conducting Structures: Introduction

-However, when CM are used as a mathematical tool, where not only intuition is necessary but also a computational relation is needed, the former approach is not always sufficient.
-Recently, we published a paper \cite{morlein_array_2025} where CM are used as a decomposition for elements in an antenna array.
-Thereby, the modal scattering parameters in terms of CM were left as degrees of freedom for an optimizer, representing the geometrical changes during the design process as abstract parameters.
+However, when CMs are used as a mathematical tool, where not only intuition is necessary but also a computational relation is needed, the former approach is not always sufficient.
+Recently, we published a paper \cite{morlein_array_2025} where CMs are used as a decomposition for elements in an antenna array.
+Thereby, the modal scattering parameters in terms of CMs were left as degrees of freedom for an optimizer, representing the geometrical changes during the design process as abstract parameters.
 Here, it was found that in some cases, the assumption that the characteristic fields do not change significantly w.r.t. geometrical changes can provide sufficiently accurate results.
-However, as expected, there are other cases \cite{morlein_deembedding_2025}, where the CM change so much that a new coupling model has to be computed to obtain accurate results.
-This led to the question if there is a way to account for the changes in the CM, without recalculating the whole coupling model.
+However, as expected, there are other cases \cite{morlein_deembedding_2025}, where the CMs change so much that a new coupling model has to be computed to obtain accurate results.
+This led to the question if there is a way to account for the changes in the CMs, without recalculating the whole coupling model.